 The Institute for Experiments with Business (Ibex) is an emergent research entity, situated within the FoAM network.
 Its interest is to collect, conduct and report on experiments in and with business, including new and wild takes on organisational staples such as budgets, contracts, organisational form, business coaching and the business plan.
 Research and activities include RADMIN, Britain's first festival of Administration (and associated publications and retreats) the Feral MBA, a radically different kind of training course in business for artists (and others), and Feral Business Coaching, an ongoing project to undo and recode the fundaments of business advice.

-A primary research focus for the Institute is a study of grey areas.
-This investigation will include observing, provoking and analysing methodological experiments for and in grey areas, within the FoAM network and along various vectors (legal, financial, spatial, constitutional, jurisdictional).
-Part of this work will be to distinguish between grey areas that are engaged with inadvertently or defensively, and those ventured into consciously, with curiosity, as a process of research.
-This approach identifies certain kinds of grey areas as more than sites of disabling risk or havens of disproportionate privilege: they can potentially be fertile spaces where different things can be tested and grow, and where new claims for cultural legitimacy might be made.
+An underlying area of attention for the Institute is the exploration of grey areas (legal, regulatory, financial, spatial, constitutional, jurisdictional).
+Our interest is to distinguish between grey areas engaged with inadvertently or defensively, and those ventured into consciously, with curiosity, as a process of research.
+This approach identifies certain kinds of grey areas as more than sites of disabling risk or havens of disproportionate privilege, but also potentially fertile spaces where different things can be tested and grow, and where new claims for cultural legitimacy could be made.

-The Institute is designed as a feral research strand opportunistically entwined with Kate's PhD research at the University of the West of England (UWE), where she is developing a context, rationale and curriculum for a radically different type of business school, the Feral MBA.
+The Institute is a feral research strand opportunistically entwined with Kate's PhD research at the University of the West of England where she is developing a context, prospectus and curriculum for a radically different type of business school, the Feral MBA.